deejaygraham/makers-n-creators/_activities-microbit/magic-8-ball.md

 language: python
 level: 1
 ---
-Re-create the prediction toy using the microbit’s gesture recognition function.
-Ask the microbit a question, shake it and read the answer
+Let's re-create the popular prediction toy using the micro:bit’s gesture recognition functions.

+Ask the micro:bit a question, shake it and wait for the answer to your problem.

 ### Notes